dadideath/Linux-Commands-for-Cloud-Computing/README.md

 # Tip: Use tab button to complete the folder name eg if you want to open a file named "linux commands for cloud computing" then only time linux then press tab to which automtaically complete it

-To write inside your tab then type command 'nano' and then name of the file eg nano test.txt and to save the text just press ctrl + X and then y
+To write inside your tab then type command 'nano' whichn is a text editor and then name of the file eg nano test.txt and to save the text just press ctrl + X and then y